This is the star research and development written by Jasmine. However, both me and her came up with the ideas together.

 Reflection:

 At first, we decided not to choose anyone from this screen test as most of them didn't match up to our expectations and how we perceived our star to be.
 However, we noticed that two candidates had a very natural and good dynamic, we gave them a second try where they can both give us another screen test of themselves.
 It went great.
 They did so much better on their second try and the chemistry between them was the best out of all the other candidates.
 We decided to choose them as our artists.
 In addition, I really like that we did the screen test as a class as it is also cost-effective as we don't have to travel anywhere (gas money) or pay any entrance fee for it.
 Some problems that we faced while doing this screen test was that we all wanted to do the screen test so nobody was able to film for us.
 However, we overcame that since our teacher ended up filming the screen test for us.
+For the new screen test that we did, I was far more comfortable in lip syncing to the song which is visible in the video as I seem more confident.
 Overall, I had a great time doing this screen test.
 I would say that for next time, we should try to distribute the screen time between each candidate more equally so that we don't accidently skip over.

 Images: